 Craft is a mirage

 Designers from across the profession have started hoisting the craft banner.
 A call to arms for design to stay involved, or even take control and show value, while quietly avoiding the harder questions about design’s changing role.
-These designers are trying to leverage skills they already know, and are uniquely qualified at perform.
+These designers are trying to leverage skills they already know, and are uniquely qualified at performing.
 They are hoping the sheen of mastery will distract others from the uncomfortable truth that the ground beneath the profession is shifting faster than their habits can adapt.

 But that world no longer exists.
 The contemporary idea of “craft” isn’t shaped by mentors, time, or tradition—it’s shaped by algorithms.
 Aesthetic trends are now generated, amplified, and retired not by masters but by influencers; not by patient refinement, but by the churn of social feeds and genAI tools capable of producing thousands of variations in seconds.
 In this environment, craft has become less an enduring standard and more a rapidly shifting visual currency—cheap, abundant, and easily replaced.

 In doing so, we mistake polish for protection and mastery for relevance.
 Craft becomes a distraction, a familiar sanctuary that allows us to feel in control while avoiding the deeper transformation underway.
 It offers comfort but not clarity.
 More importantly it ties us to the past, rather than laying out a path for the profession.
-By obsessing over craft, refinements and details, we risk the obvious questions: do those things matter in today’s market where aesthetics are fleeting?
-Assuming you believe them to be, how do you measure their value?
-But the harder question remains:
+By obsessing over craft, refinements and details, we risk the obvious questions:

 What does craft mean in a world where algorithms